← Object-Based Attention

 Two-row cascade (CUED / UNCUED) showing the computation left to right: stimulus input, adapting responses, competition (I vs E), and detector output R_TD

 Figure 5.
 The computation, end to end.
 Each row is one of the two cases the four trial types collapse to (CUED = the delayed-onset field translates; UNCUED = the first-on field translates — recall A≡B and C≡D at the input).
-Reading left to right: (1) Stimulus input — the two rotation directions and the brief translation as binary direction channels (green = the field that will translate, its rotation interrupted during the window; red = the steady competitor; blue = the translation).
+Reading left to right: (1) Stimulus input — the two rotation directions and the brief translation as binary direction channels (solid = CW / first-on field; dashed = CCW / delayed field; the translating field's rotation is interrupted during the window; blue = translation).
 (2) Adapting responses — the Stage-1 MT direction channels (Eqs 1–3); the delayed field, having had less time to adapt, responds more strongly than the first-on field.
 (3) Competition — total divisive inhibition I = R₁+R₂ versus excitation E from the translation.
 During the translation the translating field's rotation is interrupted, so its channel drops out of the inhibitory pool and I notches down; the notch is deeper when the interrupted field is the less-adapted (delayed) one.
 (4) Detector output R₍TD₎ = KE/(E+I+σ) — E is the same in both rows, so the deeper inhibition notch in CUED yields the higher peak (here 61 vs 46, a +33% bias).
 Note the directional input (column 1) is identical with or without a feature swap — the swap never enters this cascade.

 The normalization model of attention